GIScience/gis-training-resource-center/_sources/content/Modul_2/en_qgis_geodata_concept_ex1.md

 4. Check out the attribute data of the layers by examining the attribute table.

 5. Change the projection in the map view to `WGS 84 / Pseudo-Mercator EPSG:3857`.
+You can do this in the bottom right corner of your QGIS window.

 ```{Note}
 This does not change the projection (coordinates) of the files, only the